Waiting for an element to be displayed using the WebDriverWait in Selenium

 Waiting for an element to appear using WebDriverWait

-The following is an introduction to waiting for an arbitrary HTML element to be in a certain state using WebDriverWait.
+The following is an introduction to waiting for an arbitrary HTML element to be in a certain state using WebDriverWait

-A common method used by beginners is to wait with the sleep function to specify the time when the element is expected to be displayed for sure.
-However, using WebDriverWait to wait for an element is less dependent on the execution environment and reduces the execution time than using sleep function.
+to wait for an element is less dependent on the execution environment and reduces the execution time than using sleep

 Here is the sample code.